icann/lgr-django/README.md

   * `lgr_validator` contains the code related the label validation module.
   * `lgr_tools` contains the code related to all utilities: testing LGR and label sets, LGR comparisons, etc.
   * `lgr_renderer` contains the code and templates used to generate the static exports of the LGR (HTML only for now).
-* `lgr_auth` contains the authentication part that is used by some apps,
+* `lgr_auth` contains the authentication part that is used by some apps.
 * `lgr_basic` contains the code related to the simple LGR interface.
+* `lgr_models` contains common models for other applications.
 * `lgr_idn_table_review` contains the IDN table review tools.
 It is split into the following sub-modules:
-  * `idn_admin` contains the IDN table and ICANN users management part,
-  * `idn_icann` contains the IDN table ICANN review that launches a review on all the tables stored in IANA registry,
+  * `icann_tools` contains the IDN table ICANN review that launches a review on all the tables stored in IANA registry,
   * `idn_tool` contains a tool allowing reviewing IDN tables against the references LGRs managed by admin,
+* `lgr_manage` contains the LGRs and users management part.
-* `lgr_session` defines a session object that allows manipulating some session objects and accessing and displaying storage,
+* `lgr_session` defines a session object that allows manipulating some session objects and accessing and displaying storage.

 ## Acknowledgment